 ● Complete an extensive inventory of scope 1, 2, and 3 emissions and track ESG metrics.

-● Enhance data connectivity across various businesses.
+● Enhance data connectivity across various business units.

 ● Reduce the manual effort typically associated with greenhouse gas data collection.